 Remove the front wheel.

 Unbolt the front brake caliper from the fork.
-You first have to remove the caliper from the adapter (remove the two bolts indicated by arrows below) and then you remove the two bolts indicated by circles.
+You first have to remove the caliper from the adapter (remove the two bolts indicated by arrows below) and then you remove the two circled bolts.

 Clip the cable tie that holds the brake hose to the fork leg half way up.